edubart/nelua-lang/docs/pages/libraries.md

 Its memory cannot grow automatically, use the system's general purpose allocator for that.
 The allocator is not thread safe, it was designed to be used in single thread applications.
-Allocations are always 16 byte aligned.
+Allocations are always aligned to the platform max alignment, typically 16 bytes.

 *NOTE*: This is experimental, a bunch of tests were done but is not really battle tested.